Attending the Piano Institute?

 * Daily piano ensemble and sight reading culminating in a piano ensemble concert Friday afternoon.

-* At least two hours per day of supervised practice.
+* Supervised practice may be available.
 Optional additional practice time is available.

 * A singing experience!
 Find out how singing can help your piano playing!